mongodb/chatbot/docs/docs/server/verified-answers.md

 ```

 This definition is split into multiple verified answer documents, one for each
-entry in the `questions` array, and processed into a vector searchable formato.
+entry in the `questions` array, and processed into a vector searchable format.
 In MongoDB, the verified answer document generated from this definition
 resembles the following: